Security Exceptions

 - Submit the exception

-You can also create exceptions directly from failed compliance checks:
+You can also create exceptions directly from a failed compliance check:

 - Go to Security > Security Scanning > Misconfigurations